-Answers given by Board of Regents staff in response to questions in response to the Request for Proposals as of April 15, 2014.

-Last day to answer questions about this RFP: May 8, 2014.
+Answers given by Board of Regents staff in response to questions in response to the Request for Proposals as of May 8, 2014, which was the last day to answer questions about this RFP.

 Proposals Due: May 22, 2014

 Can a single PI (or Co-PI) submit multiple OPT-IN proposals?